 What does a real estate attorney do?

 One of the most common reasons you'd use a real estate attorney is to draw up a contract or legal document.
-Attorneys can help you draft:
+Lawyers can help you draft:

 - Your sales contract/purchase agreement.